3.0 FACULTY RIGHTS, RESPONSIBILITIES AND EVALUATIONS (SD5613S)

 Compensation for overload teaching may be approved by the Provost and VCAA only by way of exception in order to meet an unanticipated need or to ensure an appropriate level of expertise which is not otherwise available in the local community.
 To be awarded compensation for overload teaching a faculty member must already be scheduled to teach 24 contact hours for the academic year, after accounting for administrative reassigned time.
 Requests should be submitted by the Department Chair/Program Director to the Program Area Dean, who will consult with the Provost and VCAA before the request is approved.

 When in the judgment of the Department Chair/Program Director there is a curricular or student need coupled with available faculty expertise, Special Topics Courses may be part of a program's set of scheduled courses.
 When scheduled, these courses are part of a faculty member's normal teaching load.
 Ordinarily, a special topics course which is offered for more than two consecutive years is to be considered for inclusion in the list of regular courses found in the catalog.

-Faculty members are free to assume the responsibility of teaching an "Independent Course" to a student in order to meet an academic need of that student which cannot be met through the regular schedule of courses.
-The appropriate forms should be obtained from the Department Chair/Program Director.
+Faculty members are free to assume the responsibility, with the approval of the Chair, of teaching an "Independent Course" to a student in order to meet an academic need of that student which cannot be met through the regular schedule of courses.
+The instructor must complete an “Independent Study Course Form” which includes course objectives, assignments and due dates, weekly meeting times, and other course information, consistent with UNC Board of Governors Policy 700.6.1[R].
 The student must register for the course in the usual manner during registration.
 While independent study courses are not part of a faculty member's regular teaching load, a faculty member who consistently offers independent study courses without sacrifice of quality teaching and other professional duties may expect recognition for these efforts by his/her chair.
 No member of the faculty may teach more than two independent study courses per semester, independent of undergraduate research supervision, without prior approval of the Department Chair/Program Director and the appropriate Program Area Dean.